 Resolution that the following banks are hereby designated as the official depositories for the Village of Hilton: Canandaigua National Bank and M&T Bank.
-Motion to approve made by Trustee Speer, seconded by Trustee Zabelny.
-Carried unanimously 4-0.
+Motion made by Trustee Farrell seconded by Trustee Zabelny.
+Carried 4-0.

 Resolution that Westside News is hereby designated as the official newspaper of the Village of Hilton.
 If it is found, however, that another newspaper is needed, then the Democrat and Chronicle is also designated as the official newspaper for the Village of Hilton.
 All public notices are also displayed on the website.
-Motion made by Trustee Zabelny, seconded by Trustee Fowler.
-Carried unanimously, 4-0.
+Motion made by Trustee Zabelny seconded by Trustee Farrell.
+Carried 4-0

-Resolution that the Village Board will meet on the following dates at 5:00 p.m.
-Motion made by Trustee Fowler, seconded by Trustee Speer.
-Carried unanimously, 4-0.
+Resolution that the Village Board will meet the first Tuesday of every month at 5:00 p.m.: Motion made by Trustee Fowler seconded by Trustee Farrell.
+Carried 4-0